Definition of Pentameter

 This is another example of iambic pentameter.
 Here, each foot is called an “iamb,” and contains two syllables, wherein the first syllable is unaccented and the second is accented.
 Through this unstressed/stressed pattern, emphasis has been added to the words.

 Example #3: Holy Sonnet XIV (By John Donne)

 “Batter my heart three-personed God, for you

 as yet but knock, breathe, shine and seek to mend.

 That I may rise and stand o’erthrow me and bend

-Iambic pentameter examples are rich in Donne’s poems.
-Here in this extract, the second and third lines are following this pattern perfectly.
-There are ten syllables where the first syllables are unstressed followed by stressed syllables.
+Iambic Pentameter examples are rich in Donne’s poems.
+Here, in this extract, the second and third lines follow this pattern perfectly.
+There are ten syllables, where the first syllables are unstressed followed by stressed syllables.